cran-task-views/Epidemiology/Epidemiology.md

   the latent counts of infections and the reproduction number for a given population over time, and to perform model comparison using information criteria.
+- `r pkg("epicasting")`: Method and tool for generating time series forecasts using an ensemble wavelet-based auto-regressive neural network architecture.
+  This method provides additional support of exogenous variables.
+- `r pkg("epigrowthfit")`: Maximum likelihood estimation of nonlinear mixed effects models of epidemic growth.
+Provides several auxiliary functions, including one for computing basic reproduction numbers from fitted values of the initial exponential growth rate.

 ### Epidemic simulation models